AI-Assisted Programming Decreases the Productivity of Experienced Developers by Increasing the Technical Debt and Maintenance Burden: Discussion

+Empirically, we document three key findings.
+First, the introduction of GitHub Copilot leads to higher development activity at both the repository and individual levels, measured by commits and PR, consistent with industry evidence on AI-driven productivity gains \citep{Peng2023}.
+Second, these gains are accompanied by a significant increase in maintenance-related activities, as AI-generated contributions require more revisions before integration - an early indicator of technical debt accumulation.
+Third, the effects are highly heterogeneous: core contributors review more PRs, contribute fewer commits, and extend their maintenance responsibilities across a wider range of repositories, suggesting that AI-assisted contributions from peripheral developers increase coordination and review burdens.

+By conceptualizing GenAI as an endogenous shock to software production, this study advances the technical debt literature in several important ways.
+First, consistent with prior work linking technical debt to firm performance \citep{Banker2021} and remediation costs \citep{Ramasubbu2016, RamasubbuKemerer2021}, we demonstrate that AI-assisted code increases realized remediation effort, measured through PR rework.
+Second, we show that technical debt is increasingly an outdated workload distribution phenomenon: maintenance costs are concentrated among a shrinking pool of core contributors, whose own productive output declines as maintenance demands rise.
+Third, our findings complement research on organizational design and autonomy \citep{ParamithaMassacci2023, YooCraigheadSamtani2025} by revealing how technological change can exacerbate asymmetries in effort and responsibility, even when the OSS repository workflow remains unchanged.

 To illustrate the scale of Copilot’s impact on OSS communities, Microsoft core contributors in our dataset conduct on average, 976 commits, 160 PRs, and 166 PR reviews annually before its introduction.
-The increased volume of code associated with Copilot adoption results in an additional workload -- each core contributor is expected to review approximately 10 more pull requests annually.
-This added maintenance burden corresponds to a reduction of 164 commits and 9 pull request contributions per year per core contributor.
+The increased volume of code associated with Copilot adoption results in an additional workload -- each core contributor is expected to review approximately 10 more PRs annually.
+This added maintenance burden corresponds to a reduction of 164 commits and 9 PR contributions per year per core contributor.
 More critically, GitHub’s 2024 surveys reveal that more than one-third of contributors to the 10 most popular OSS projects made their first contribution after signing up for GitHub Copilot, highlighting a significant influx of new and often less experienced developers\footnote{https://github.blog/news-insights/octoverse/octoverse-2024/}.
-With annual contributions to OSS projects approaching 1 billion, this surge in participation significantly increases the burden on core contributors, who take on the maintenance related tasks in the project.
-As a result, maintainers are compelled to reallocate their time toward reviewing and managing code submissions instead of writing new code.